BastienArcelin/dc2_img_generation/README.md

 ```
 python generate_dc2_img.py 4855 test 10000
 ```
 to generate 10 000 images of galaxy and their corresponding PSF on the directory ``IMGEN_DC2_DATA/test/`` from the tract 4855.
-You can look at the tract position [here]().
+You can look at the tract position [fig.14, p.27 here](https://arxiv.org/pdf/2010.05926.pdf).

 2. Or the shell file ``generation.sh`` modifying it with the corresponding tract number, storing directory and number of images you want.
 Then run:
 ```